apify/apify-docs/content/docs/actors/running/memory_and_cpu.md

 ![A usage spike on an actor's start-up]({{@asset actors/images/memory-cpu-usage-spike.webp}})

+[//]: # (Is it still relevant though?
+Does it still get CPU boost?)
 Sometimes, you see the actor’s CPU use go over 100%.
 This is not unusual.
 To help an actor start up faster, it is allocated a free CPU boost.
-For example, if an actor is assigned 1GB (25% of a core), it will temporarily be allowed to use 100% of the core so it gets started quicker.
+For example, if an actor is assigned 1GB (25% of a core), it will temporarily be allowed to use 100% of the core, so it gets started quicker.

 ## Limits